Why Christian Education?

 Even in cases where the ratio is virtually identical, class size is not.
 Christian school classes generally have fewer students.
 They’re smaller, more intimate gatherings that encourage students to be participants rather than spectators.
 Students learn how to think quickly, and gain valuable experience sharing their thoughts and opinions in a public forum.

-8. Success after graduation
+8. Students experience Success after graduation

 Because Christian school students perform at a higher level in the classroom than their public school counterparts, it only makes sense that their options upon graduation are more abundant.
 Therefore, they are more likely to be better prepared to handle the rigors of higher education.
 They have also received the spiritual foundation they need to excel in areas of ministry, whether they are career or volunteer-oriented.

 In addition to these practical advantages, there is at least one intangible benefit.
 Students who have been grounded in the truth of God’s Word day after day during their formative years – both at school and at home – are better-equipped to handle discrepant ideas upon graduation.
-Whether in a secular university or in the work place, young adults with a solid biblical foundation are far less likely to fall victim to the subtle lies of our post-modern culture.
+Whether in a secular university or in the workplace, young adults with a solid biblical foundation are far less likely to fall victim to the subtle lies of our post-modern culture.

 The question remains however, how do you define success?
 Does success equal an Ivy League education for your child, or a certain salary level, or even a prestigious title?
 Then again, how does God measure success?
 A healthy marriage?
 An understanding of biblical truth?
 These are important issues to pray about.

-9. Peer Pressure
+9. Peer pressure exists

 If only the Bible had told us that good company improves bad morals, many of us would have a welcome reprieve.
 Unfortunately, the opposite is true.
 Bad company corrupts good morals (1 Corinthians 15:33), the Apostle Paul tells us, and we can assume he was writing to a predominantly adult audience.
 You can imagine what he might say to a group of impressionable children and young teens.